 Over more than two decades I gained extensive therapeutic experience in many different settings: the community, universities, colleges, counselling organisations and private practice.

 I integrate different theories.
 As a trained person-centred therapist I anchor my approach in person centred therapy.
-I draw from other theories in which all I have gained additional training: Gestalt, Existential therapies, Focusing and Person Centred Expressive Art Therapy
+I draw from other theories in which I completed additional training: Gestalt, Existential therapies, Focusing and Person Centred Expressive Art Therapy and Creative Supervision.

 I greatly value the therapeutic relationship, I have with my clients .
 Therapy would not work if the relationship between me and my clients would not be based on a deep,/true connection and trust.
 Additionally I endeavour to meet my client 'where they are', as they are the expert on their life.